New York City transit fares: MetroCard

 Before 1997, the MetroCard design was blue with yellow lettering.
 These blue cards are now collector's items.
 On July 4, 1997, the first free transfers were made available between bus and subway at any location with MetroCard.
 This program was originally billed as "MetroCard Gold".
 Card colors changed to the current blue lettering on goldenrod background.
 The first MetroCard Vending Machines (MVMs) were installed on January 25, 1999, in two stations, and by the end of 1999 347 MVMs were in service at 74 stations.
 On April 13, 2003, tokens were no longer sold.
 Starting May 4, 2003, tokens were no longer accepted, except on buses.

 Two pilot programs were introduced to find a replacement to the MetroCard a few years after it was implemented.
 In the first, introduced in early 2006, the MTA signed a deal with MasterCard to test out a new RFID card payment scheme.
 Originally scheduled to end in December 2006, the trial was extended into 2007 due to "overwhelming positive response".
 In light of the success of the first PayPass pilot project in 2006, another trial was started by the MTA.
 This one started on June 1, 2010, and ended on November 30, 2010.
 The first two months started with the customer just using the MasterCard PayPass debit or credit card.
 However, this trial was the debut of having a rider use the VISA PayWave debit or credit card to enter the system, which started on August 1, 2010.
 For six months, a rider could use either a MasterCard Paypass or VISA PayWave credit/debit card to pay for a fare on an expanded list of subway and bus routes.
+MetroCard is expected to remain available until at least 2024.

 OMNY

 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system also by Cubic.
-OMNY will accept contactless bank cards and mobile payments (including Apple Pay, Google Pay, Samsung Pay, and Fitbit Pay), in addition to a dedicated OMNY card.
+OMNY accepted contactless bank cards and mobile payments (including Apple Pay, Google Pay, Samsung Pay, and Fitbit Pay), in addition to a dedicated OMNY card.

 OMNY launched as an employee-only trial in February 2019 at 16 subway stations in Manhattan and Brooklyn.
 The system launched to the public on May 31, 2019, with the addition of Staten Island buses to the original 16 subway stations.
 Rollout was completed to all subway stations and MTA-operated buses on December 31, 2020.
-As of June 2021, OMNY only supports full-fare and reduced-fare rides, with the Monday-to-Sunday weekly fare cap, including transfers, and the accepted payment methods are contactless debit/credit cards, mobile payments and the OMNY Card.
+As of June 2021, OMNY only supported full-fare and reduced-fare rides, including transfers, and the accepted payment methods were contactless debit/credit cards, mobile payments and the OMNY Card.
+As of 28 Feb 2022, a Monday-to-Sunday weekly fare cap was implemented to provide unlimited rides after 12 fares were paid in a week.
+In August 2023, the Monday-to-Sunday fare cap was replaced with a 7-day cap.
+The first tap began a new 7-day cap regardless of what day that first tap occurred.

-The MetroCard is expected to remain available until April 2024.